 Receiving clinicians receive alerts to incoming patient messages via Haiku/Limerick (configurable), Canto (configurable) and Hyperspace.
 All patient messages appear, and are reviewed, in In Basket, via a "Pt Advice Request" folder.

 As with other In Basket messages and tasks, incoming patient messages can be re-routed, copied, forwarded or deferred.
 Messages are automatically linked to the relevant patient chart and, if appropriate, have links to any associated patient questionnaires, images or attached documents.

 Attaching Messages to Test Results

-Another way to message patients involves attaching comments to test or intervention (e.g. diagnostic imaging) results released to the patient portal.
-Patients see these messages at the top of the result or report when it is selected and displayed this in MyAHS Connect.
+Another way to message patients involves attaching comments to test or intervention (e.g., diagnostic imaging) results released to the patient portal.
+Patients see these messages at the top of the result or report when it is selected and displayed in MyAHS Connect.

 To attach comments to one or more reports routed to MyAHS Connect, use global search for "MyChart" when a patient's chart is open in Hyperspace.
 Select the jump to "MyChart Results Release" option that appears.
 A tip sheet illustrates how this activity exposes which results have been released to the patient portal, which have already been viewed, how to block patient portal results release, and how to attach comments or un-release specific results: